 The Dedisse Trail weaves through the western and northern portions of the Park, connecting to multiple use trails in Jefferson County’s Alderfer-Three Sisters Park.
 Dedisse Park offers views of Elephant Butte, Hicks Mountain and Bergen Peak—all of which are protected as Denver Mountain Park Conservation/Wilderness areas.

 A historic log and stone structure characteristic of Denver Mountain Parks sits on a hillside overlooking Evergreen Lake and is available to permit for activities.

 Echo Lake Park

-Trails from Echo Lake Park connect to the Chicago Lakes and Bear Track Lakes trails, accessing the Mount Evans Wilderness Area and the summit of Mt.
-Evans.
+Trails from Echo Lake Park connect to the Chicago Lakes and Bear Track Lakes trails, accessing the Mt.
+Evans Wilderness Area and the summit of Mt.
+Blue Sky.

 Echo Lake Lodge is a historic log building that was built in 1927 and is a seasonal gift shop and restaurant.
-In partnership with the U.S. Forest Service, DPR maintains Mount Evans Road and scenic byway which leads to Summit Lake and Mount Evans Recreation Area during warm-weather months.
+In partnership with the U.S. Forest Service, DPR maintains Mt.
+Evans Road and scenic byway which leads to Summit Lake and recreation area during warm-weather months.